Russo-Persian War (1804–1813): War

-During this period Russia was mainly dealing with the local khanates which were subject to Persia.
-Following the bloody capture of Ganja the khans could usually be bullied without too much fighting.
-The main Persian army intervened twice, once successfully and once unsuccessfully.
-Significant events include the 1804 capture of Ganja and failure to take Yerevan; the 1805 push east, almost to the Caspian; and the 1806 death of Tsitsianov, capture of the Caspian coast, and start of the Russo-Turkish War.

-In late 1803 Pavel Tsitsianov demanded the submission of the Ganja Khanate southeast of Georgia, over which Georgia had some nominal claims.
-He was now no longer unifying Georgia or liberating Christians but moving against territory that was traditionally seen as Muslim and Persian.
-On 3 January 1804 Ganja was taken with significant slaughter.
-Abbas Mirza's army arrived too late and retired south.
-In June, Tsitsianov and 3,000 men marched south toward Echmiadzin in the Yerevan Khanate.
-They were driven back by Abbas Mirza and 18,000 Persians (?).
-The Russians then moved east and besieged Yerevan (July–September).
-The local khan held the citadel, the Russians held the town, and the Persians held the surrounding countryside.
-Weakened by disease and fighting on half-rations, the Russians withdrew to Georgia, losing more men along the way.

-In early 1805 the Shuragel Sultanate was taken by the Russians.
+In early 1805 the Shoragel sultanate was taken by the Russians.
 This was a small area at the junction of Georgia, the Yerevan Khanate, and Turkey and included the militarily important town of Gyumri.
 On 14 May, the Karabakh Khanate submitted to the Russians, and on 21 May the Shaki Khanate did the same.
 In response to the loss of Karabakh, Abbas Mirza occupied the Askeran Fortress at the mouth of a valley leading from the plain southwest to Shusha, the capital of Karabakh.
-The Russians responded by sending Koryagin to take the castle of Shahbulag.
+The Russians responded by sending Koryagin to take Shahbulag Castle.
 Abbas Mirza marched north and besieged the place.
 On hearing of the approach of another army under Fath Ali, Koryagin slipped out at night and headed for Shusha.
 He was caught at the Askeran gorge but not defeated.
 More Russian troops relieved the blockade of Koryagin and Shusha.
 Seeing that the main Russian force had pushed far to the southeast, Abbas Mirza made a wide swing north and besieged Ganja.
 On 27 July, 600 Russian infantry routed his camp at Shamkir.

 In September, a naval attack on Baku failed.
 In November, Tsitsianov marched east toward Baku, en route to accepting the submission of the Shirvan Khanate (27 December).
 On 8 February 1806, he was murdered while accepting the surrender of Baku.
 Russian honor was restored by Glazenap, who marched from north of the mountains and took Derbent, Quba, and Baku (technically Baku surrendered to Bulgakov).
-Gudovich replaced Tsitsianov as Viceroy.
-In December, Turkey declared war on Russia.
+Ivan Gudovich replaced Tsitsianov as viceroy.
+In December, the Ottoman Empire declared war on Russia.